Tucker Max

 Tucker Max (born September 27, 1975) is an American author and public speaker.
 He chronicles his drinking and sexual encounters in the form of short stories on his website TuckerMax.com, which has received millions of visitors since Max launched it as the result of a bet in 2000.

 I Hope They Serve Beer in Hell was a New York Times #1 Bestseller and made the Best Seller List each year from 2006 to 2012.
-It has sold over one million copies worldwide, including 400,000 copies in 2009 alone.
+It has sold over one million copies worldwide, including 400,000 copies in 2009.
 His book was subsequently made into a feature film of the same title, which received generally negative reviews and numerous critics considered to be one of the worst films of the year.
-In 2010, he released a book titled Assholes Finish First, and in 2012 marked the literary releases of both Hilarity Ensues and Sloppy Seconds: The Tucker Max Leftovers.
+In 2010, he released a book titled Assholes Finish First, and in 2012 released the books Hilarity Ensues and Sloppy Seconds: The Tucker Max Leftovers.
 He was a 2009 Time 100 finalist based on internet votes, although he did not make the magazine list.